|

 For a simple example, see Dockerfile.rclcpp.

-The performance_test tool is structured as a ROS 2 package, so colcon
+The performance_test tool is structured as a ROS 2 package, so colcon is used to build it.

 Therefore, you must source a ROS 2 installation: